-Grading at York University is done on a letter scale.
 The following table shows the grading scale used.
 The number in parenthesis is the grade point that is used to determine the grade point average.
 The grade point average is a credit weighted average of all relevant courses.

-- A+ (9) Exceptional Thorough knowledge of concepts and/or techniques and exceptional skill or great originality in the use of those concepts and techniques in satisfying the requirements of a piece of work or course. - A (8) Excellent Thorough knowledge of concepts and/or techniques together with a high degree of skill and/or some elements of originality in satisfying the requirements of a piece of work or course. - B+ (7) Very Good Thorough knowledge of concepts and/or techniques together with a fairly high degree of skill in the use of those concepts and techniques in satisfying the requirements of a piece of work or course. - B (6) Good Good level of knowledge of concepts and/or techniques together with a considerable skill in using them in satisfying the requirements of a piece of work or course. - C+ (5) Competent Acceptable level of knowledge of concepts and/or techniques together with considerable skill in using them to satisfy the requirements of a piece of work or course. - C (4) Fairly Competent Acceptable level of knowledge of concepts and/or techniques together with some skill in using them to satisfy the requirements of a piece of work or course. - D+ (3) Passing Slightly better than minimal knowledge of required concepts and/or techniques together with some ability to use them in satisfying the requirements of a piece of work or course. - D (2) Barely Passing Minimum knowledge of concepts and/or techniques needed to satisfy the requirements of a piece of work or course. - E (1) Marginally failing. - F (0) Failing.
+- A+.
+9. Exceptional.
+Thorough knowledge of concepts and/or techniques and exceptional skill or great originality in the use of those concepts, techniques in satisfying the requirements of an assignment or course. - A. 8.
+Excellent.
+Thorough knowledge of concepts and/or techniques with a high degree of skill and/or some elements of originality in satisfying the requirements of an assignment or course. - B+.
+7. Very Good.
+Thorough knowledge of concepts and/or techniques with a fairly high degree of skill in the use of those concepts, techniques in satisfying the requirements of an assignment or course. - B. 6.
+Good.
+Good level of knowledge of concepts and/or techniques together with considerable skill in using them to satisfy the requirements of an assignment or course. - C+.
+5. Competent.
+Acceptable level of knowledge of concepts and/or techniques together with considerable skill in using them to satisfy the requirements of an assignment or course. - C. 4.
+Fairly Competent.
+Acceptable level of knowledge of concepts and/or techniques together with some skill in using them to satisfy the requirements of an assignment or course. - D+.
+3. Passing.
+Slightly better than minimal knowledge of required concepts and/or techniques together with some ability to use them in satisfying the requirements of an assignment or course. - D. 2.
+Barely Passing.
+Minimum knowledge of concepts and/or techniques needed to satisfy the requirements of an assignment or course. - E. 1.
+Marginally Failing. - F. 0.
+Failing.